 - Salt and freshly ground black pepper

-- Heat olive oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
-Add onion, celery, and red pepper and cook until softened, 5-7 minutes.
+- Heat olive oil in a large stockpot or Dutch oven over medium-high heat until simmering.
+Add onion, celery, and bell peppers and cook until softened, 5-7 minutes.

-- Stir in the garlic and cook until fragrant, about 30 seconds.
-Add broth, beer, diced tomatoes with juice, Worcestershire sauce, rice, 1 tsp. salt, 1/2 tsp. black pepper, cayenne pepper, thyme, and bay leaves.
+- Stir in the garlic until fragrant, about 30 seconds.
+Add diced tomatoes and juice, broth, rice, lager, Worcestershire sauce, thyme, cayenne pepper, and bay leaves.
 Stir to combine and bring to a boil.

 - Reduce heat to low, cover, and simmer for 10 minutes.
 Add chicken, shrimp, and CheddarWurst®.
 Cover and simmer 5 to 10 minutes longer, until chicken, shrimp, and sausage are heated through and rice is softened.

 - Remove CheddarWurst® and slice; return to pot.
 Remove and discard bay leaves.
+Season to taste with salt and pepper.
 Serve with Tabasco sauce.